szeidat/Commander/README.md

 ## Actions

-Actions currently available:
+Available actions:

 ### Copy Contents

 Copies contents of an HTML element in the page, given its CSS selector, to the clipboard.
 It uses a range to select all contents of the first element that matches the selector.
 The element must be visible for its contents to be copied.

-### Copy Source

-Copies source HTML of an HTML element in the page, given its CSS selector, to the clipboard.
-It copies the inner HTML text of the first element that matches the selector.

 ### Copy Text

 Copies text contents of a HTML elements in the page, given their CSS selector, to the clipboard.
-It adds the delimiter specified as a separator, with newline as the default.
-Optionally, the text contents of each HTML element is run through the specified regular expression.
+It adds the delimiter specified as a separator between the text contents, with newline as the default separator.
+Optionally, a regexp match and replace can be performed on the text contents of each of the HTML elements, using the specified match expression and match replacement.

 ### Open Location

+Opens the specified location URL address in a new browser window.
+It can optionally perform the following address replacements:

+* Replace the placeholder "{sel}" with the text currently selected in the page
+* Replace the placeholder "{rsel}" with the text currently selected in the page, after performing a regexp match and replace on it using the specified match expression and match replacement
-Opens the provided location URL address in a new tab.
-It can optionally replace the placeholder "{selected}", in the address provided, with the text currently selected in the page.
-It can also replace the placeholder "{element}", in the address provided, with the text contents of the first HTML element that matches the specified CSS selector.
+* Replace the placeholder "{txt}" with the text contents of the first HTML element that matches the specified CSS selector
+* Replace the placeholder "{txt}" with the text contents of the first HTML element that matches the specified CSS selector, after performing a regexp match and replace on it using the specified match expression and match replacement

 ### Take Screenshot